 TEXAS HISTORY DAY

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.David De Boe, "TEXAS HISTORY DAY," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/nztej), accessed May 18, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, David De Boe, "TEXAS HISTORY DAY," accessed May 25, 2019, http://www.tshaonline.org/handbook/online/articles/nztej.

 Uploaded on June 15, 2010.
 Modified on May 23, 2018.
 Published by the Texas State Historical Association.